Lattice of the dual of an Anderson $t$-motive in terms of a map to a flag variety

-(terms of a fixed column of this formula correspond to a fixed $y$ and different $z$ of (3.15), and terms of a fixed row of this formula correspond to a fixed $z$ and different $y$ of (3.15) ).
+(terms of a fixed column of this formula correspond to a fixed $y$ and different $z$ of (3a.5.4.1), and terms of a fixed row of this formula correspond to a fixed $z$ and different $y$ of (3a.5.4.1) ).